Howard Kurtz: Personal life

 Kurtz married Sheri Annis in May 2003.
 Annis, a media consultant and political commentator, served as campaign spokesperson for Republican California Gov. Arnold Schwarzenegger and has worked on various conservative political initiatives, including California's Proposition 227 and Proposition 209.

+Kurtz has publicly declined to state his political affiliation.
+As a high-profile media critic and analyst, Kurtz's political leanings and multiple employers and possible biases have been discussed by fellow media critics and pundits.
+Both liberal and conservative viewpoints have been observed in his writing.